How Much Does a House Rewire Cost?

 Q: How disruptive is rewiring a house?

-During the rewire, an electrician will also ensure that the electric mains are switched off to prevent any shock incidents, so you may not be able to access electricity, including lighting and internet.
+While your house is being rewired, an electrician will also need to ensure that the electric mains are switched off to prevent any shock incidents.
+This means that you may not be able to access any electricity – so no lighting or internet!

-The majority of homeowners do move out of the property during a rewiring, as it allows the job to be finished quickly.
+Because of all this disruption, the majority of homeowners move out of their home while it is being rewired - as it allows the job to be finished quickly.

 Q: How can you tell if a house needs rewiring?